 Nordic Wastewater Facility

-Serves portions of the Village of Itasca and the Village of Addison and unincorporated areas in the northern part of the County.
+Serves portions of unincorporated DuPage County near the Village of Itasca and the Village of Addison.
 The estimated population of this area is 2,000.
 In 1999, the Nordic Facility operated at 73% of capacity.
 This facility utilizes a tertiary treatment process.
 This consists of preliminary treatment of bar screening for removal of paper, wood and plastic products.
 Biological treatment is provided by coarse bubble aeration tanks.
 Biologically treated waste is directed to clarifiers that separate the biological solids form the treated liquid.
 This effluent is further processed through sand filters, then disinfected using ultraviolet light prior to discharge to Springbrook Creek.
 Waste biological solids are stabilized by aerobic digestion.

 IEPA Phosphorous Progress Reports